Manatee County Criminal Division 3

 Pretrial Conference Continuance Form

 Criminal pretrial conferences can be continued twice without the need for defense counsel to appear, provided the defense attorney has filed the pretrial conference continuance request form prior to the scheduled pretrial conference.
-Forms are available under the Manatee County tab on the Criminal Division webpage.
+Forms are available under the Manatee County tab on the Criminal Division page.

-The Pretrial Conference Continuance Form should not be sent to the judicial assistant but rather filed with the Clerk
+The Pretrial Conference Continuance Form should not be sent to the judicial assistant but rather filed with the Clerk 3 business days in advance of the hearing.

 If you have continued the case twice before, you cannot continue it a third time without filing a Stipulation to Continue which sets forth the reason for the continuance.
 The Court will review the stipulation and indicate whether it is granted or denied, in which case the parties may schedule a Motion to Continue for hearing.